jfifield/sshtunnel/README.md

 1. Simple UI
 2. Manage multiple sessions and tunnels
 3. Local and remote tunnels supported
-4. Bind local ports to any local address
-5. Basic username/password and private key authentications
+4. Basic username/password and private key authentications
-6. Configurable encryption ciphers
+5. Configurable encryption ciphers
-7. Enable/disable compression
+6. Enable/disable compression
-8. Quick connect/disconnect from tray
+7. Quick connect/disconnect from the system tray
-9. Background connection monitoring (automatic reconnection; no hanging sessions)
-10. Fast and lightweight (multithreaded with a small memory footprint of ~16 MB RAM)
+8. Fast and lightweight (multithreaded with a small memory footprint of ~16 MB RAM)
+9. Reliable (automatic reconnection, hanging session prevention)
-11. Multi-platform (it runs on Linux, Windows, and Mac OS)
+10. Multi-platform (it runs on Linux, Windows, and Mac OS)
-12. Portable or standalone installation (it can be run from an external disk or a USB flash drive)
+11. Portable and standalone installation (it can be run from an external disk or a USB flash drive)

 ## Download